Human body systems consists of groups of organs and tissues that work together to perform important functions for the body.

 It is important to understand the structure of human body before figuring out how it functions.
 The human body consists of trillions of cells of different shapes and sizes performing a wide variety of functions.

 This course covers introduction to human body systems, organization of body, levels of organization, and homeostasis.

 Organization of human body

 Human body is organized by levels of a hierarchy.
-Atoms and molecules constitute cells, which together form tissues, tissues comprise organs, organs form organ system, and organ systems together form a whole organism.
-Hence, levels of organization ranges from smallest chemical building blocks to a unique human organism.
+Atoms and molecules constitute cells, which together form tissues, tissues comprise organs, organs form organ system, and organ systems together form a whole organism (Figure 1).

 An organ is a structure of the body composed of two or more tissue types (Figure 4).
 Each organ performs specific physiological functions.

 An organ system is a group of organs that work together to perform major functions to fulfill physiological needs of the body.
 There are 12 organ systems in human body that work in coordination with each other (Figure 5).

 Table showing various organs, organ systems, and their functions